 LOCAVORE’S DELIGHT: The Series # 16.
-Follow us all summer long as we explore the bounty of our region’s farms through the eyes and palate of our own Chef Jay Pierce.
+Follow us all summer long as we explore the bounty of our region’s farms.

 by MOLLY McGINN

-Nothing’s better than late summer peaches, says Chef Jay Pierce.
+Nothing’s better than late summer peaches.
 It’s the platonic ideal of what a peach should be.
 Juicy, supple, and free of stones.
 Most folks think a peach ripens all summer to get to this perfect, late summer state.
 Not so.

 Timing is everything.
 Of the 200 peach varieties, there are 12 that thrive in North Carolina, according to NC State’s agriculture department.
 Each variety comes and goes — thrives in its own window of the season.
 A few varieties are peaking right now with one more to go before the end of summer.

-To honor late summer peaches, Jay offers four recipes for the three stages of a peach: underripe, ripe, and overripe, as well as a few peach-picking tips if you’re picking off a tree, or off the farmer’s cart.
+To honor late summer peaches, we offer four recipes for the three stages of a peach: underripe, ripe, and overripe, as well as a few peach-picking tips if you’re picking off a tree, or off the farmer’s cart.

 When you buy peaches, odds are they’re not going to be ripe.
 Most retail markets sell underripe peaches, because a ripe peach needs to be eaten now.
 Unless you’re planning to make the Peach Chutney (recipe below), let them ripen a few days before enjoying the best way to eat a peach–straight out of your hand.